-Established in 2012 in partnership with the City of Columbus, Godown Park is a 10 acre park primarily developed as a dog park.
-The park consists of a one acre small dog area, a four-and-a-half acre large dog area and also includes benches, a dog water fountain, pathways winding through the park and a paved parking lot.
+Established in 2012 in partnership with the City of Columbus, Godown Park is a 10-acre park primarily developed as a dog park and consists of a one-acre small dog area, a four-and-a-half acre large dog area and also includes benches, a dog water fountain, pathways winding through the park and a paved parking lot.
 The land was acquired in 2000 and was previously used by the Parks Department as a tree nursery.
 The park is open from dawn to dusk.
 Considerable support and fundraising were provided by W.O.O.F.
 (Worthington Organized Off-leash Friends).

 A small portion of the park is also used by the Worthington Parks & Recreation Department as a tree nursery.
-Native Ohio trees, such as sycamore, oak, buckeye and hickory, are being grown there and will later be transplanted along the river in the Olentangy Parklands
+Native Ohio trees, such as sycamore, oak, buckeye and hickory, are being grown there and will later be transplanted along the river in the Olentangy Parklands to replace older trees.